shreyasgowda63/NS_3/src/internet/doc/tcp.rst

 ::
  Config::SetDefault ("ns3::TcpSocketBase::Fack", BooleanValue (true));

-The following unit tests have been written to validate the implementation of FACK:
+The following unit test have been written to validate the implementation of FACK:

 * To check the change of TCP congestion state on the fulfillment of below
   condition: